-Side note: if you apply for your license in person, this is a great opportunity to visit the building beforehand and know where you are going!
-It can be easy to miss since there is a sidewalk shed covering the building names and addresses (as of today 3/4/2023).
-Aside from this, you may be interested in seeing the building around there where we may take photos, such as the courthouse or the.
+Side note: if you apply for your license in person, this is a great opportunity to visit the building beforehand and know where you are going.
+Aside from this, you may be interested in seeing the buildings around there where we may take photos.

 2. Make Your Ceremony Appointment

-They require an appointment and walk-ins are not allowed at the City Clerk.
-You can make your ceremony appointment through Project Cupid, the same website where you made your license appointment.
+They require an appointment and do not allow walk-ins at the City Clerk.
+You can make your ceremony appointment through Project Cupid, the same website where you make your license appointment.

-This process can be very competitive so it is advisable to be online to grab your desired spot as soon as you can.
+This process can be very competitive so it is advisable to be online to grab your desired spot ASAP.
 Ceremony appointments at NYC’s city hall become available to schedule about 3 weeks out.